By: Marilyn L. Davis

 “There should be a balance between material and spiritual progress, a balance achieved through the principles based on love and compassion. ~Dalai Lama

 In one of my first lectures in treatment, I kept hearing about the spiritual principles that I needed to merge into my recovery.
-My schedule included art, physical and music therapies, all taught by people who weren’t part of the regular staff.
+My schedule included art, physical, and music therapies, all taught by people who weren’t part of the regular staff.
 Week two offered yoga and meditation, and we had to sign up for these to decide interest.

 When we decide to make changes in our attitudes, behaviors, and feelings, an inward focus allows us to see where we need to make these changes.
 But for many of us, there isn’t an immediate correlation between changing from one aspect to another.

-I’m not a monk, I am one of you – a recovering person who decided to make the effort to use these principles instead of operating from character defects, self-defeating behaviors, and shortcomings.
+I’m not a monk; I am one of you – a recovering person who decided to make an effort to use these principles instead of operating from character defects, self-defeating behaviors, and shortcomings.

 “Looking forward” to what you think enlightenment might be at some grand point in the future keeps you from seeing the truth of its presence right now.”― Enza Vita

-Principle: Self-honesty: Free from deception, dishonesty, or deceit
+1. Self-honesty: Free from deception, dishonesty, or deceit

 Lying and deception were the norms in our use.
-Oh, we may have had a few moments of honesty and given back the change when a sales person gave us too much at a store, or been angry and let everyone know exactly how we felt.
+Oh, we may have had a few moments of honesty and given back the change when a salesperson gave us too much at a store, or been angry and let everyone know exactly how we felt.
 But to be honest about ourselves proved difficult.

 We often lied to ourselves about ourselves because facing the truth was too painful.